smithse/TTGO-Wiki/Data-feed-configuration.md

 # KISS TNC/AXUDP/AXTCP data feed configuration

 rdzTTGOsonde can send data to external devices.
 Currently supported are AXUDP packets sent to aprsmap on a PC, and KISS over TCP/IP for APRSdroid, and MQTT.
-Sondehub upload is currently being tested.

-_(note: data is currently incomplete and unfiltered.
-For DFM sonde (which transmits latitude and longitude in different frames), it may temporarily send incomplete (and thus wrong) data, and the time stamp is only updated if a DFM frame contains one (not all frames do).
-Please do not feed such data to public servers such as aprs.fi or radiosondy.info.
-Its just fine for your own map on phone or PC)_
+Also supported is APRS over TCP/IP, Chasemapper via JSON/UDP, and Sondehub v2 API.

 ## KISS TCP parameters (APRSdroid)
 * Set "KISS TNC" to 1 to enable the KISS service on TCP port 14590